 Jesus gave us keys to real happiness known as the Beatitudes in His Sermon on the Mount.
-What are the nine Beatitudes, and how can they help us experience lasting happiness and real joy in our lives?
+What are the eight Beatitudes, and how can they help us experience lasting happiness and real joy in our lives?

 What are the Beatitudes?

 Jesus began His Sermon on the Mount listing eight spiritual traits that will lead to true happiness.
 They are:

 - Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 - Blessed are those who mourn, for they shall be comforted.

 - Blessed are the meek, for they shall inherit the earth.

 - Blessed are those who hunger and thirst for righteousness, for they shall be filled.

 - Blessed are the merciful, for they shall obtain mercy.